 Income Taxes.
 We use the asset and liability method of accounting for income taxes, under which deferred tax assets and liabilities are recognized for the future tax consequences of (1) temporary differences between the financial statement carrying amounts and the tax bases of existing assets and liabilities and (2) operating loss and tax credit carryforwards.
 Deferred income tax assets and liabilities are based on enacted tax rates applicable to the future period when those temporary differences are expected to be recovered or settled.
 The effect of a change in tax rates on deferred tax assets and liabilities is recognized in income during the period the rate change is enacted.
 Deferred tax assets are recognized in the year in which realization becomes determinable.
 Periodically, management performs a forecast of its taxable income to determine whether it is more likely than not that a valuation allowance is needed, looking at both positive and negative factors.
 A valuation allowance for our deferred tax assets is established, if in management's opinion, it is more likely than not that some portion will not be realized.
-At December 31, 2013, a valuation allowance of \$4.7 million had been provided for state net operating loss and federal tax credit deferred tax assets based on the uncertainty these assets may be realized.
+At December 31, 2014, a valuation allowance of \$3.1 million had been provided for state net operating loss and federal tax credit deferred tax assets based on the uncertainty these assets may be realized.

 Revenue Recognition.
-We derive almost all of our revenue from the sale of crude oil and natural gas produced from our oil and gas properties.
+We derive almost all of our revenue from the sale of crude oil and natural gas produced from our oil and natural gas properties.
 Revenue is recorded in the month the product is delivered to the purchaser.
 We receive payment on substantially all of these sales from one to three months after delivery.
 At the end of each month, we estimate the amount of production delivered to purchasers that month and the price we will receive.
 Variances between our estimated revenue and actual payment received for all prior months are recorded at the end of the quarter after payment is received.
 Historically, our actual payments have not significantly deviated from our accruals.

 Investments-Equity Method.
 Investments in entities greater than 20% and less than 50% and/or investments in which we have significant influence are accounted for under the equity method.
 Under the equity method, our share of investees' earnings or loss is recognized in the statement of operations.
 In accordance with FASB ASC 825, "Financial Instruments," we have elected the fair value option of accounting for our equity method investment in Diamondback's stock.
-At the end of each reporting period, the quoted closing market price of Diamondback's stock is multiplied by the total shares owned by us and the resulting gain or loss is recognized in (income) loss from equity method investments in the consolidated statements of operations.
+At the end of each reporting period, the quoted closing market price of Diamondback's stock is multiplied by the total shares owned by us and the resulting gain or loss is recognized in income from equity method investments in the consolidated statements of operations.
+As of December 31, 2014, we had sold all of our shares of common stock of Diamondback.

 We review our investments to determine if a loss in value which is other than a temporary decline has occurred.
 If such loss has occurred, we recognize an impairment provision.
-There was no impairment of equity method investments at December 31, 2013 or 2012.
+At December 31, 2014, we fully impaired our investment in Tatex III.
+There was no impairment of equity method investments as of December 31, 2013.